tunalagoona/postgres-playground/isolation-levels.md

 |3|Sam|5|

-#### Read Committed
+### Read Committed

-> "When a transaction uses this isolation level, a SELECT query (without a FOR UPDATE/SHARE clause) sees only data committed before the query began; it never sees either uncommitted data or changes committed during query execution by concurrent transactions.
-In effect, a SELECT query sees a snapshot of the database as of the instant the query begins to run.
-However, SELECT does see the effects of previous updates executed within its own transaction, even though they are not yet committed.
-Also note that two successive SELECT commands can see different data, even though they are within a single transaction, if other transactions commit changes after the first SELECT starts and before the second SELECT starts."
+> "When a transaction uses this isolation level, a SELECT query (without a FOR UPDATE/SHARE clause) sees only data committed before the query began; it never sees either uncommitted data or changes committed during query execution by concurrent transactions. (...) two successive SELECT commands can see different data, even though they are within a single transaction, if other transactions commit changes after the first SELECT starts and before the second SELECT starts."

 <table>
   <thead>